sanfinity-Iot/openremote/User-Guide:-Manager-UI.md

 The Asset view gives you access to the respective Assets and related attributes.
 You will see the assets and the tree structure on the left.
 On the right you will see the Asset page, which contains a panel with all Attributes, a Location panel (if any) and a History panel (if any data is stored).

 The Attribute panel will give an overview of all attributes and their units.
-For those attributes which can be changed via the UI, and for which you have the 'write' role as a user, you can type a value and press 'enter' or press the 'send' arrow on the right (e.g. in below example the Carbon dioxide value is assumed to be a manual input)).
+For those attributes which can be changed via the UI, and for which you have the 'write' role as a user, you can type a value and press 'enter' or press the `send` arrow on the right (e.g. in below example the Carbon dioxide value is assumed to be a manual input)).
 Other attribute values could be coming from sensors or are automatically controlled by rules.

 ![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Mnager%20-%20Asset%20Environment.png)
 _Figure 2.
 An asset of the type 'environment'_

 ### Creating an asset

-have a look at the video [Integrating with OpenRemote](https://youtu.be/mx9amWaItn0).

-With the correct permissions, you can create a new asset on the `Assets` page by clicking the `+` in the header of the asset tree.
+With the correct permissions (not in the Demo environment), you can create a new asset on the Assets page by clicking the `+` in the header of the asset tree.
 This will open a modal that shows the available asset types.
 When you select one you will see the attributes and optional attributes.
 The latter ones can be added by selecting them.
 Also decide whether it needs a parent, before you click `Add`.
 With the asset added, you will see the asset (and asset page) appear in the asset tree on the left.

 ![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20Create%20Asset-Parent.png)
 _Figure 3.
 Creating an asset of the type 'environment'_